DariuszProkopczak/nbody/README.md

 ## To run:
 mpirun -n 4 ./nbody_parallel 3000 400 0.2 4

+Arguments:\
+number of bodies\
+number of iterations\
+dt\
-Arguments: &ltnumber of bodies&gt &ltnumber of iterations&gt &ltdt&gt &ltnumber of openmp threads per rank&gt
+number of openmp threads per rank\

 can also run serial version like this:
 	./nbody_serial 3000 400 0.2 4